Restore Your Smile

 - Natural look and feel:

-Implants are designed to look and function like natural teeth.
-The crown is colour-matched and shaped to blend with your smile. - Stable and secure:
+Implants are designed to function like teeth.
+The crown is shaped and shaded to resemble surrounding teeth. - Stable and secure:

-Because they’re anchored into the jawbone, implants stay in place while eating and speaking, unlike removable dentures. - Helps preserve bone:
+Because they’re anchored into the jawbone, which may provide stability during eating and speaking compared with removable dentures. - Helps preserve bone:

 Implants stimulate the jawbone, which may help slow bone loss that occurs after tooth removal. - No impact on nearby teeth:

-Unlike a bridge, implants don’t rely on adjacent teeth for support.
-This helps preserve natural tooth structure.
+Implants do not usually rely on adjacent teeth for support, which may help preserve natural tooth structure.

 Cons of dental implants: